JayWood/content-warning-v3/README.md

 * If your browser does not have cookies enabled, the plugin will not store your response.
 * Also, if you're using google chrome, this is a bug that unfortunately I have been unable to squash.
 Hitting F5 or refresh will fix it.

+## Upgrade Notice

+### 3.7
+* Upgrading to 3.7 will de-activate your plugin.
+This is because the name of the main plugin file was changed for localization purposes.
+Your settings are still saved you just have to re-activate the plugin.

 ## Changelog

 ### 3.7